Sung-99/Tuto-git/README.md

 git pull
 ```

-*It is just a way of pull all work from remote repo, but be aware that it jump fetch and pull ordinary process, so this way tend fetch your work with no guarentee validation*
+*It is just a way of pull all work from remote repo, but be aware that it jump fetch and pull ordinary process, so this way tend fetch your work with no guarentee safety*

 ## Git push